At a glance

 - Open cuts or sore are appearing on your skin

 Very dry skin can require a prescription ointment or cream.
-Dry skin also can be a symptom of a condition requires further treatment.
+Dry skin also can be a symptom of a condition that requires further treatment.
 A dermatologist can examine your skin and explain what can help reduce your discomfort.

 Dry skin treatments: How to get rid of dry skin on your face?

-Just like any other skin condition, if you have a dry skin type you need to adapt your skin care routine accordingly.
+Just like any other skin condition, if you have a dry skin type, you need to adapt your skincare routine accordingly.
 Your goal should be to maintain the natural hydration level of your skin and enhance it whenever necessary.
 Because the surface of your skin is broken, you need to heal it and prevent future tearing.
 You need a skin care routine that will both hydrate your face and maintain its moisture level.

 Our skin care specialists have designed this special routine to treat dry skin on the face.

 Start giving your skin the things it needs to stay hydrated and radiant:

 Step 1: Cleansing dry or very dry facial skin